phnchauu/MIS-311/README.md

 <img width="614" height="550" alt="chart 1" src="https://github.com/user-attachments/assets/ec8113e1-3737-49bb-af3e-530c181807bb" />

 **Insight 1**: The Fruits category generated the highest total sales among all product categories.
 This shows that fruit products are highly popular and contribute a large amount to the supermarket’s revenue.
 The supermarket can focus more on this category to increase sales and profits.
-The supermarket can focus more on this category to increase sales and profits.

 ### 3.2 Sales Distribution by City